logo

 Instructions:

-1. Wash your face with a facial cleanser and then pat it dry before applying the acne mask
+1. Wash your face with a facial cleanser and pat it dry before applying the acne mask.

-3. Apply on the affected area.
-Try to avoid the area near your eyes.
-Leave the mask for five minutes, and then rinse with cold water.
-Finish with a moisturizer
+3. Apply on the affected area, avoiding the area near your eyes.
+Leave the mask for five minutes, then rinse with cold water and finish with a moisturizer.

 peroxide and aloe vera gel